ChryssaNab/chryssanab.github.io/_pages/about.md

   - /about.html
 ---

-I have graduated from Athens University of Economics and Business (AUEB) the Department of Management Science and Technology.
+I hold a BSc in Management Science and Technology from the Athens University of Economics and Business, Greece.
 My research interests lie in the areas of Machine Learning and Computer Vision.